onlinestoreteam567/major/client/README.md

 ## Detailed Descriptions

-### api/

-Contains files responsible for interacting with external APIs.
-Each file typically includes functions that perform specific API requests.

-### assets/

-Holds static assets like images, fonts, and icons used throughout the application.

 ### components/

 Contains reusable UI components that can be used across the application.
 Components are organized into subdirectories for better management.